Forfeiture

 It’s about time the courts throttle civil forfeiture.
 Uncle Sam, all 50 states, and thousands of cities use it to boost cash-strapped budgets.
 Because civil forfeiture isn’t a criminal procedure, the protections a criminal defendant would receive don’t apply.
+The Supreme Court’s ruling is a critical milestone in civil forfeiture reform.
+It helps ensure that excessive fines do not go unchecked by law enforcement agencies seeking to pad their budgets.

 The legal theory is that your property – not you – is presumed guilty.
 If you can’t prove it’s innocent, you can lose it.
 Hence the strange names of civil forfeiture cases such as “United States v.
-422 Casks of Wine” or “United States v. $124,700 in U.S. Currency.”
-Not to mention “State of Texas v.
-One Gold Crucifix.”
+422 Casks of Wine.”
 Suffice it to say that if your property is found or simply alleged to have been involved in or facilitated a crime, you could lose it.

-Civil forfeiture has its roots in common law, which the US inherited from England but was only sporadically used until 1984.
+Civil forfeiture has its roots in English common law, which the US inherited but was only sporadically used until 1984.
 That year, Congress enacted a law introducing the concept of “adoption.”
 Under this process, when local or state police seize property, they may turn it over to Uncle Sam for processing under federal law.
-Today, almost 90% of the assets are seized by “joint task forces” with investigations often coordinated in “fusion centers.”
-These are information hubs in which state, local and federal law enforcement, and (sometimes) military and private intelligence agencies share data to facilitate criminal investigations.
-Originally intended for use only in terrorism investigations, fusion centers have become a cornerstone of modern civil forfeiture.

-Once a forfeiture is finalized under federal law, the Justice Department rewards the state agencies participating in a joint task force or the agency that made the seizure with up to 80% of the proceeds as a kickback.
+Once a forfeiture is finalized under federal law, the Justice Department rewards state agencies participating in a joint task force or the agency that made the seizure with up to 80% of the proceeds as a kickback.
 The feds call this “equitable sharing.”

-• In 1986, the Justice Department’s Asset Forfeiture Fund AFF took in $93.7 million in revenue from federal forfeitures.
-By 2014, annual deposits had reached $4.5 billion—a 4,667% increase.
+• In 1986, the Justice Department’s Asset Forfeiture Fund (AFF) took in $93.7 million in revenue from federal forfeitures.
+By 2014, annual deposits had reached $4.5 billion — a 4,667% increase.

 • Between 2000 and 2013, the Justice Department paid state and local agencies $4.7 billion in equitable sharing revenues.

 Cash is the all-time favorite asset cops love to confiscate.
 Police consider cash inherently suspicious.
-They can seize your cash if they believe that it's somehow connected to a crime.
-That’s easy to demonstrate, because up to 96% of circulating cash contains narcotics residues.
+They can seize your cash if they believe it’s somehow connected to a crime.
+That’s easy to demonstrate because up to 96% of circulating cash contains narcotics residues.
 All police need to do is bring in a drug-sniffing dog to inspect the bills.
-If the dog behaves in a way that persuades its handler that it’s detected the odor of narcotics on cash, police can seize it.
-Then, in most states, it's up to you to prove that the money has a legitimate origin.
+If the dog behaves in a way that persuades its handler it’s detected the odor of narcotics on cash, police can seize it.
+Then, in most states, it’s up to you to prove that the money has a legitimate origin.

 As well, the Supreme Court’s Timbs decision will curtail seizures of cash, cars, and homes with a value many times greater than the penalty that would otherwise apply if the owner were convicted of a crime.
-But the decision only applies to the states, not Uncle Sam itself.
+But the decision only applies to the states, not Uncle Sam.
 More than 400 federal statutes allowing the federal government to confiscate your property through civil forfeiture still apply.

 How can you prevent police “forfeiture squads” from confiscating your wealth?
 One of the survival strategies I learned as a child was to stay away from schoolyard bullies.
 As an adult, I keep my property away from government bullies by holding a big chunk of it offshore.
 With the civil forfeiture racket still booming, I can’t think of a better reason for keeping it there.
+Given the slow pace of civil forfeiture reform at the federal level, protecting your assets with offshore planning is more crucial than ever.

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.